 - 1. Save your workbook as: E4-D2-SalesCharts - 2.
-If necessary, click anywhere on the column chart to select it and display the Chart Tools contextual tab on the Ribbon. - 4.
-Choose Chart Tools→Design→Chart Layouts→Quick Layout→Layout 1 to apply the layout, which moves the legend to the right side of the chart. - 5.
+If necessary, click anywhere on the column chart to select it and display the Chart Design contextual tab on the Ribbon. - 3.
+Choose Chart Design→Chart Styles→Style 8 to apply the new style. - 4.
+Choose Chart Design → Chart Layouts → Quick Layout → Layout 1 to apply the layout, which moves the legend to the right side of the chart. - 5.
 Follow these steps to add axis titles to your chart:

-- 🙆 Click the Chart Elements 🛨 button.

-- B Click the checkbox beside Axis Titles.

-- 6. Point to the title on the vertical axis, which you just added, and triple-click to select the entire text.

-- 7. Type Monthly Sales for the axis title.

-After entering an axis title, or a chart title, do not press Enter.
-Simply deselect the object or continue with the next task.

-- 8. Select the horizontal axis title and replace the text with: Agent - 9.
+- A. Click the Chart Elements button. - B. Click the checkbox beside Axis Titles. - 6.
+Point to the title on the vertical axis, which you just added, and triple-click to select the entire text. - 7.
+Type Monthly Sales for the axis title. - After entering an axis title, or a chart title, do not press Enter.
+Simply deselect the object or continue with the next task. - 8.
+Select the horizontal axis title and replace the text with: Agent - 9.
 Change the chart title to: Airspace Q1 Sales